ONSdigital/enterprise_metadata_model_updates/documentation/decisions/0007-add-frequency-class-to-model.md

 ## Decision

 To create the Frequency class as a child of Dataset.
+Contributors : Lorraine Crichton, Wilfred Inuaghata, Sam Iacob

 ## Consequences